TEXT ONLY

 It's Time to Get Your Sit Together.

-Yes, it’s hard work and it takes time, consistency, and patience.
-It also takes the support of someone that actually gets your dog.
+Yes, it’s hard work and it takes time and patience.
+It also takes the support of someone that actually gets the language of your dog.

 I don’t only want your dog to have a good foundation.
 I want the whole family to have the best foundation it can, so everyone can be set up for success.

-1. You decided “yup, that’s it, we’re getting a dog”, ran out and grabbed the first rescue dog you could find only to realize the dog shit on everything, chewed on everything and barked at everything.
+a) You decided “yup, that’s it, we’re getting a dog”, ran out and grabbed the first rescue dog you could find only to realize the dog shits on everything, chews on everything and barks at everything.
 Whoops.

 Now, here’s the spoiler alert.
 There is nothing wrong with your dog, and also nothing special about that glorious coffee shop dog, there’s just one thing that dog had that yours didn't: THE FOUNDATION.